autocrossblog/autocrossblog_astro/src/content/post/2007/2007-08-13-240z-first-autocross-run-last-autocross-run-of-2007.md

 ---
+tags: [ [ 240z, datsun, autocross, fail ] ]
+author: "chris"
 publishDate: 2007-08-13T19:27:56+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2007/240z-first-autocross-run-last-autocross-run-of-2007"
+excerpt: "Join me in my thrilling day at the St. Louis Region SCCA Solo Series Event 7 with car troubles, a heating race and more, !!"
 title: "240Z First Autocross Run, Last Autocross run of 2007"
-excerpt: "Join me in my thrilling day at the St. Louis Region SCCA Solo Series Event 7 with car troubles, a heating race and more, !!"
-author: chris
-url: '240z-first-autocross-run-last-autocross-run-of-2007'
-tags:  [ 240z, datsun, autocross, fail ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 So I got up bright and early this morning, well it wasn't bright, the sun wasn't up yet.
 Headed out to Gateway Raceway in Madison Illinois for Event 7 of the St. Louis Region SCCA Solo Series.
 My parents came out in their large